Skip to content

 But returning the cart?
 That’s beneath them.

 You don’t need to understand quantum physics to be a good person.
+You just have to walk the cart back.

-—Signed, the old man yelling at kids on his lawn
+— Signed, the old man yelling at kids on his lawn

 Share this: